 In order to get the money back guarantee, you must contact Republic Wireless within 14 days of delivery of your phone.
 You must be able to return the phone in an undamaged condition AND with all of the original packaging.

 Don’t throw anything away!

 You can only return accessories if they are unopened and undamaged.
 So, don’t open any accessories if you’re not sure if you’re going to keep the phone yet.

 All you have to do is wait for your free return shipping label, ship your phone back and they’ll process your request.
 It’s a pretty simple process!
 Make sure to check out the Republic Wireless website for full details.

 Republic Wireless is a great way to save a ton of money on your cell phone service.
 Even after you buy the phones up front, you’ll save hundreds of dollars a year over a traditional cell phone plan.

 The WiFi calling technology is pretty awesome.
 Yes, you might drop a call once in a blue moon or you might hit a spot that doesn’t have cell coverage, but the same exact things happen on the big networks like AT&T or Verizon, too.

 Overall, I’m willing to take any of the minor inconveniences I’ve dealt with so far in exchange for savings hundreds of dollars a year.
 In fact, my wife and I have both made the switch to Republic Wireless and we’re saving a ton of money.

-If you’re not a huge technology nerd that has to have the latest and greatest Samsung or Apple phone every 6 months and your area has decent Sprint and WiFi coverage then I suggest you give them a shot.
+If you’re not a huge technology nerd that has to have the latest Apple phone every 6 months and your area has decent Sprint, T-Mobile and/or WiFi coverage then I suggest you give them a shot.